 Update Internal Calibration... - opens the Update Internal Calibration window and is used to update the internal calibration of the display monitor by using the currently connected color sensor.
-This feature is only available on certain models.
+This feature is only available on the PA242W, PA272W, and PA302W models.

-6 Axis Color Trim... - opens the 6 Axis Color Trim window and is only available when using MultiSync PA and P241W models.
+6 Axis Color Trim... - opens the 6 Axis Color Trim window and is only available when using MultiSync PA, P232W, P241W or P242W models.
 See the Using 6 Axis Color Trim chapter for more information on using this feature.